Holiday Car Travel With Babies

 Thanks for any advice you can provide.
 Holidays are hard enough without getting grey hair just from the travel.

-Two bits of good news for you: I not only survived that one initial trip from DC to Pennsylvania with Noah, I have since survived countless additional trips (of the same length and much longer) with Noah, Ezra and Ike, all at a variety of different ages.
+Two bits of good news for you: I not only survived that one initial trip from DC to Pennsylvania with Noah, I have since survived countless additional trips (of the same length and much longer) with my three young sons– Noah, Ezra and Ike– all at a variety of different ages.